bgopikrishna/content/authors/default.md

 github: https://github.com/bgopikrishna

 ---
-Hey, I'm **Gopi Krishna,** currently working as an SDE at [ElevateHQ](https://Elevate.so).
-Either I'll be building something or watching cricket or reading a novel.
+I'm **Gopi Krishna,** currently working as an SDE at [ElevateHQ](https://Elevate.so).
+Either I'll be building something, watching cricket, or reading a novel.

 ## Knowledgeable In